mekowalski/react-photos-app/NOTES.md

 [x] Add State in App Component/initialize
 [x] Fix TypeError with 1 of 3 methods
-[] Code cleanup around Axios code, remove configuration from App Component
+[x] Code cleanup around Axios code, remove configuration from App Component

+# PhotoList Component
+[] Create PhotoList Component to render out all the photos that were just fetched